Using the Windows Device Portal

-If you are setting up Windows Device Portal so you can deploy apps to this HoloLens over USB or Wi-Fi, click Pair to generate a pairing PIN.
+- If you're setting up Windows Device Portal so you can deploy apps to this HoloLens over USB or Wi-Fi, select Pair to generate a pairing PIN.
 Leave the Settings app at the PIN popup until you enter the PIN into Visual Studio during your first deployment.

 Connecting over Wi-Fi